-New payment rates go into effect on Jan.
+New payment rates went into effect on Jan.
 1, 2018 for rapid point-of-care testing performed in a physician’s office.
-These rates will result in significant cuts for most clinical tests including those performed during a patient’s medical appointment with their treating physician.
+These rates have resulted in significant cuts for most clinical tests including those performed during a patient’s medical appointment with their treating physician.

 Payment Reductions Could be Severe

 For tests that are commonly performed in a physician’s office, the payment amounts generally represent 35-45% reductions from current rates.
 These reductions will be phased-in, with cuts limited to 10% per year in each of the next 3 years.